-Rescission RightYou may rescind your investment within five business days of the postmark date of your purchase confirmation without incurring an early redemption penalty.
-In addition, if your subscription agreement is accepted at a time when our capital requirements, we may not sell notes of all maturities at all times.
+Rescission RightYou may rescind your investment within five business days of the postmark date of your purchase confirmation our capital requirements, we may not sell notes of all maturities at all times.

 See "Description of the Notes - Rescission Right" for additional information.